T. J. Weist

-T. J. Weist (pronounced WEEST, born June 25, 1965) is an American football coach who is an assistant special teams coach for the Baltimore Ravens of the National Football League (NFL).
+T. J. Weist (pronounced WEEST, born June 25, 1965) is an American football coach who is an assistant special teams coach for the New York Giants of the National Football League (NFL).
 He was the Offensive Coordinator at USF in 2016 and named interim head coach for the 2016 Birmingham Bowl, leading the Bulls to a victory over South Carolina in overtime.
 He was the senior offensive analyst for University of Michigan in 2015 and interim head coach of the Connecticut Huskies football team for the 2013 season.